juliettecezzar/thesis-f19/README.md

 * [12/6	Presentation](https://github.com/juliettecezzar/thesis-f19/wiki/14%E2%80%94Medium-3:-Presentation)_CD Lecture series: Hyo Kwon_

 ### Week 15: Final Reviews
 Students will gather their research, prototypes, feedback to share in a final critique with peers and industry professionals.
-Students will write a reflection statement about the subjects they chose, the concepts created, and where their thesis sits in the larger world of communication design
+Students will write a reflection statement about the subjects they chose, the concepts created, and where their thesis sits in the larger world of communication design.

 * 12/13	Final reviews